HB1680: A BILL FOR AN ACT to amend the Indiana Code concerning elections.

 Digest

+Modifies the definition of "auxiliary party organization".
+Specifies that the definition of "contribution" includes certain donations of property through a payment platform that acts as a conduit.
 Requires each county to submit to the secretary of state (secretary) information concerning the county's information technology provider.
+Repeals a provision that allows the Indiana election commission (commission) to issue advisory opinions.
+Provides that an advisory opinion issued by the commission before July 1, 2025, is void.
 Permits a pollbook holder, challenger, or watcher to enter, leave, and reenter multiple polling places at any time on election day.
 Requires the county voter registration official to send a notice requesting proof of citizenship to an individual who uses an identification number from a temporary credential as part of the individual's voter registration application.
-Provides that an applicant may not list on a voter registration form a post office box or a commercially available mailing box as the residence address of the applicant.
+Provides that an applicant may not list on the voter registration form a post office box or a commercially available mailing box as the residence address of the applicant.
 Prohibits, with some exceptions, an individual from printing or setting forth information on any part of a voter registration form that will be mailed to another individual.
 Requires a person who receives a completed petition for nomination of a candidate and has reason to believe that the petition is materially false, fictitious, or fraudulent to deliver the petition to a county election board.
 Requires the county election board to take certain actions to determine if a violation of election law has occurred.
+Provides that certain paid political advertising or campaign material does not falsely represent that the candidate is or has been an officeholder.
+Requires the reporting of certain information if a contribution is made through a payment platform that acts as a conduit.
 Allows a voter who resides in any precinct to challenge a voter or person who offers to vote at a primary election.
 Provides that an absentee ballot affidavit that does not contain an accurate date of signature is insufficient and must be rejected.
 Permits the secretary to conduct a procedure audit of a primary or general election after the election occurs.
 Requires the secretary to issue orders concerning procedure audits.
 Specifies the deadlines by which procedure audits must be completed.
 Makes it a Class A misdemeanor to circulate or publish material in an election without printing a certain statement on the envelope of an absentee ballot application that a person sends to an individual.